-Most patients achieve good to excellent weight loss results following gastric bypass surgery; typically this is 65 to 75 per cent of excess weight.
-Patients lose most of their weight in the first 12 to 18 months, before their weight stabilises.
-There can be some weight regain after this time, but it is usually minor.
+Most patients achieve good to excellent weight loss results following gastric sleeve surgery; typically this is 60 to 70 per cent of excess weight.
+Patients lose most of their excess weight in the first year and can lose more weight over the next six to 12 months.
+Weight will usually stabilise after this.
+There can be some weight regain, but this is usually minor.
 There is no amount of weight loss that is guaranteed.

-Healthy lifestyle changes, with better diet and regular exercise, lead to a better outcome after the surgery.
-Gastric bypass is best seen as a tool that makes these lifestyle changes achievable for most patients.
+Healthy lifestyle changes, with improved diet and regular exercise, lead to a better outcome after the surgery.
+The laparoscopic gastric sleeve procedure is best seen as a tool that makes these lifestyle changes achievable for most patients.